diksha1023/Portfolio-Website/client/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-To update the home section - "Hello, I'm", update it in the Home.js file
+To update the home section - "Hello, I'm", update it in the Home.js file.

 Add the resume in the 'Home' directory.